-Mr. Dionnet has assisted clients in numerous cartel investigations, in particular with respect to leniency applications before the European Commission and other international competition agencies, as well as corporate investigations relating to cartels.
+Mr. Dionnet has assisted clients in numerous cartel investigations, in particular with respect to immunity/leniency applications before the European Commission and other international competition agencies, as well as corporate investigations relating to cartels.
 He has worked with clients from a diverse range of industries including consumer products, energy, entertainment, financial services, pharmaceuticals, retail and telecommunications.

 Mr. Dionnet is included in Who’s Who Legal: Competition - Future Leaders 2017 and is named as a Next Generation Lawyer in Legal 500 Competition: EU and Global 2017.